wofsauge/IsaacDocs/beta/docs/Entity.md

 ### TakeDamage () {: aria-label='Functions' }
 #### boolean TakeDamage ( float Damage, int Flags, [EntityRef](../EntityRef) Source, int DamageCountdown ) {: .copyable aria-label='Functions' }

-##### :fontawesome-solid-comment: Notes {: .subHeader .notes }
+???- note "Notes"
     The game adds taken damage to a damage buffer, which gets applied in the next frame.
 Therefore, TakeDamage() will not decremented the entities HP immediately upon calling the function.
 Rather, it is only updated on the frame afterwards.
 ___
 [ ](#){: .abp .tooltip .badge }
 ### ToBomb () {: aria-label='Functions' }